MariaSultanbekova/sentiment_analysis_bot/README.md

 and then embed it all into the chat bot

 --------------------------------------------------------------------------------------------------------------
-## Now let's talk about the model architecture from the transformers library, called BERT, which we will use
+## In our project, we will use a model from the transformers library.
+It's called BERT.
+Now I will briefly tell you what transformer is and how the BERT model differs.

 The transformer itself is a sequence of encoders and decoders, but the encoders here are unusual.